-The convergence of sanctions and AML has been in motion for the past decade or so, but the international response to Russia's invasion of Ukraine has significantly accelerated this development.
-Treasury's lead AML agency-the Financial Crimes Enforcement Network (FinCEN)-highlighted to financial institutions in 2022 red flags to identify potential Russian sanctions evasion activity and reminded them to file suspicious activity reports under the Bank Secrecy Act (BSA).
-Treasury's lead sanctions agency-the Office of Foreign Assets Control (OFAC)-also stressed to financial institutions in 2023 the importance of implementing customer due diligence (CDD) procedures and other AML controls to mitigate sanctions risk.
+The convergence of sanctions and AML/CFT has been in motion for more than a decade but the international response to Russia's invasion of Ukraine has significantly accelerated this development.
+This came into stark view when Treasury's lead AML/CFT agency-the Financial Crimes Enforcement Network (FinCEN)-issued an alert requesting increased vigilance for potential Russian sanctions evasion attempts, and when the U.S. Treasury's lead sanctions agency-the Office of Foreign Assets Control (OFAC)-published an advisory stressing to financial institutions the importance of implementing customer due diligence (CDD) procedures and other AML controls to mitigate risks associated with Russia sanctions.

-- "This alert provides select red flags to assist in identifying potential sanctions evasion activity and reminds Fls of their BSA reporting obligations, including with respect to convertible virtual currency ...
-It is critical that all Fls identify and quickly report suspicious activity associated with potential sanctions evasion, and conduct appropriate risk-based CDD or, where required, EDD ...
-FinCEN also strongly encourages all Fls to make full use of their ability to share information consistent with 314(b) of the USA PATRIOT Act, and consider how the use of innovative tools and solutions may assist in identifying hidden Russian and Belarusian assets." - -- FinCEN Alert on March 7, 2022: FinCEN Advises Increased Vigilance for Potential Russian Sanctions Evasion Attempts - "Financial institutions must implement baseline customer due diligence (CDD) procedures and other anti-money laundering controls to mitigate sanctions risk, including to identify and minimize their exposure to activity involving Russia's military-industrial base and those that support it.
-Best practices for a risk-based sanctions compliance program include incorporating information and typologies from relevant FinCEN and OFAC alerts and advisories into automated and manual AML controls." - -- OFAC Sanctions Advisory: Guidance for Foreign Financial Institutions on OFAC Sanctions Authorities Targeting Support to Russia's Military-Industrial Base, December 22, 2023
+This alert provides select red flags to assist in identifying potential sanctions evasion activity and reminds FIs of their BSA reporting obligations, including with respect to convertible virtual currency ...
+It is critical that all FIs identify and quickly report suspicious activity associated with potential sanctions evasion, and conduct appropriate risk-based CDD or, where required, EDD ...
+FinCEN also strongly encourages all FIs to make full use of their ability to share information consistent with [section] 314(b) of the USA PATRIOT Act, and consider how the use of innovative tools and solutions may assist in identifying hidden Russian and Belarusian assets.

+FinCEN Alert on March 7, 2022: FinCEN Advises Increased Vigilance for Potential Russian Sanctions Evasion Attempts Financial institutions must implement baseline customer due diligence (CDD) procedures and other anti-money laundering controls to mitigate sanctions risk, including to identify and minimize their exposure to activity involving Russia's military-industrial base and those that support it.
+Best practices for a risk-based sanctions compliance program include incorporating information and typologies from relevant FinCEN and OFAC alerts and advisories into automated and manual AML controls.

+OFAC Sanctions Advisory: Guidance for Foreign Financial Institutions on OFAC Sanctions Authorities Targeting Support to Russia's Military-Industrial Base, December 22, 2023